 “The discharge of stock effluent from trucks on roads is not “some-one else’s problem” – it is the responsibility of everybody involved to play their part.”

-NSEWG’s principal focus is to ensure there is a nation-wide network of effluent disposal facilities, both in-transit and at destination points in meatworks and saleyards.
+NSEWG’s principal focus was to ensure there is a nation-wide network of effluent disposal facilities, both in-transit and at destination points in meatworks and saleyards.
 Read more>

-The NSEWG has released three publications:
+The NSEWG released three publications:

-- Industry Code of Practice for the Minimisation of Stock Effluent Spillage from Trucks on Roads
+- Industry Code of Practice for the Minimisation of Stock Effluent Spillage from Trucks on Roads (2003)

-- A Practical Guide to Providing Facilities for Stock Effluent Disposal from Trucks
+- A Practical Guide to Providing Facilities for Stock Effluent Disposal from Trucks (4th edition 2013)

-- Stock Effluent from Trucks: Resource Management Guidelines for Local Authorities
+- Stock Effluent from Trucks: Resource Management Guidelines for Local Authorities (now withdrawn)

 Discharging effluent from trucks on to dairy farms has been proposed and a risk assessment has been prepared to identify the key issues involved.
 A fact sheet for farmers has also been prepared.
 Read more>